sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

 If Hiring Managers need to bring forward a start date, they need to request for the change at least 5 business days before the new starts date.

-If someone needs to start _outside of a cohort date_ the recruiter and Hiring Manager need to talk to Tech Ops, Payroll and Onboarding.
+If someone needs to start _outside of a cohort date_ the recruiter and Hiring Manager need to send a slack message to Tech Ops, Payroll and Onboarding.
 They must provide a valid business case for it.

 _It is important to always confirm these changes with the Hiring Manager before and after accepting the change_